remdph/ocr-ai/README.md

 - Handwriting detection
 - Simple integration, ~98% accuracy on clean documents

-These services are separate from extracta-ai but can complement it for enterprise document pipelines.
+These services are separate from ocr-ai but can complement it for enterprise document pipelines.

 ## License